-You can use the DC/OS command-line interface (CLI) to manage cluster nodes, install and manage packages, inspect the cluster state, and manage services and tasks.
+The DC/OS command line interface (DC/OS CLI) is a utility to manage cluster nodes, install and manage packages, inspect the cluster state, and manage services and tasks.

 Displaying the DC/OS CLI version

 DC/OS CLI 0.4.x and 0.5.x use a different structure for the location of configuration files.